 We Bring Relief

-The Wound & Hyperbaric Center at Hutchinson Regional offers expert-level care to patients with non-healing wounds.
+The Wound & Hyperbaric Center at Hutchinson Regional has a panel of specialized physicians who offer expert-level care to patients with non-healing wounds.
 In 2010, the total healing time for wounds treated was 8 days faster than the national average!
-Our highly skilled clinical team will work closely with you and your primary care physician to develop a comprehensive and individualized treatment plan.
+Our highly skilled clinical team will work closely with you and your primary care physician to develop a comprehensive and individualized treatment plan to meet your wound care needs.

 We treat a broad range of conditions: